Ma-Pe-Ma/Shutter-Controller/Wasm-client/ReadMe.md

 * Install OpenSSL user libraries (if the target system is different from the developing system)

 ## Backlog
-* make the url + credentials settable in the desktop version
 * eliminate STB library